Rotz-kirwa/DAILY-TASK-TRACKER/README.md

 - Upload photos from your computer
 - View photos in a gallery format
 - Delete photos when no longer needed

+### Notes
+- Take and save personal notes with titles and content
+- Search through your notes with the search function
+- Edit notes as needed and track changes

 ### Project Ideas
 - Write down project concepts with titles and descriptions